 While guests are getting used to this cast members are still there to advise.
 People may have some trouble adjusting to this change, so be patient with your fellow guests and expect longer lines at entrances.

-Disneyland Resort has recently upgraded its turnstiles at Disneyland, Disney California Adventure (DCA), the Downtown Disney Monorail Station, and the Grand Californian Hotel entrance to DCA.
-These new turnstiles allow guests to scan themselves in, providing a faster and more contactless entry experience.
+Disneyland and Disney California Adventure (DCA) have recently introduced new turnstiles at the park entrances, Downtown Disney Monorail Station, and the Grand Californian Hotel entrance to DCA.
+These turnstiles are designed to allow guests to scan themselves in without requiring a cast member to perform the scan, streamlining the entry process.